NYCDS2020/GPT-for-Excel/README.md

 The API Key field will change background color to blue
 !['API key entered'](/assets/002-enter-api-key.png)

+### Model selection
+Select either gpt-3.5-turbo or gpt-4.
+Note the considerable cost differences for prompt and completion tokens.
+The cost values are automatically populated.

 ### Log data
 If you'd like to keep an eye on costs, set "Log Data" to "Yes" in the "Configuration" tab.
 This will trigger the generation of a text file called "GPTForExcelLog.txt" in the same folder as the macro workbook to log the time, prompt, completion, total tokens and cost of each GPT API call.